lorrainebaynosa/AmazonStoreFrontInterface/README.md

    * Once the update goes through, show the customer the total cost of their purchase.

 The image below shows that the user has selected 5 units of  item_id 10.
+The order is fulfilled because the number of units selected is equal to the stock_quantity.
+Cost to the customer: 44875.